MatthewBurke1995/MatthewBurke1995.github.io/docs/copulas.md

     ```
     ![Gumbel Copula](/images/gumbel_copula.png){align=right }

-If you look at the images closely you can see the graph is steeper for the gumbel copula, which means the joint probability is higher for two unlikely but correlated events.
+The graph is steeper for the Gumbel copula, which means the joint probability is higher for two unlikely but correlated events.

 ## Wrap up

 Copula's are used in risk management for their flexibility in combining a wide range of probability models into a joint probability.
-Even with a very simple marginal probability model the combined copula was reasonably accurate in estimating the joint distribution for correlated assets.
+Even with a simple marginal probability model the combined copula was reasonably accurate in estimating the joint distribution for correlated assets.
 You could use copulas for predicting the network load on two related software services or for calculating the risk of correlated assets that are modelled differently.

 Below I have included a chart comparing the probability estimates for the Gumbel and Independent copulas for when `#!python u=v`.
 Once again the Gumbel copula estimates a higher probability of two correlated but low probability events.